Dregu/maxwell/README.md

   - Left click to place tile
   - Mouse4 to mark tiles destroyed
   - Hold shift for background layer or fixing destroyed tiles
+  - Search for tiles by ID in the current map
+  - Highlight and mass replace found tiles
   - Import map files exported from the [editor](https://github.com/Redcrafter/Animal-Well-editor)
   - Static tiles will update instantly, dynamic tiles need a room reload
   - Very WIP